 Note: The Slack Incoming Webhook URL created by the Slack admin is tied to a specific user and channel.
-If a user account or a channel is removed, you'll need to ask the Slack admin to regenerate the WebHook URL using an existing account and channel.
-For more information, see Incoming Webhooks in the Slack doc.
+If a user account or a channel is removed, you'll need to ask the Slack admin to regenerate the Webhook URL using an existing account and channel.
+For more information, see Sending messages using Incoming Webhooks in the Slack documentation.

 - Copy the generated Webhook URL to your clipboard.
 The Webhook URL should look like this:

-- In the Dynatrace web UI, go to Settings > Integration > Problem notifications.
+- In the Dynatrace menu, go to Settings > Integration > Problem notifications.

-- In the Channel field, select or type the name of a Slack channel.
+- Channel Enter the name of a Slack channel

-You will receive Dynatrace problem notifications in your Slack channel with your custom message.
-The following screen is an example.
+You will receive Dynatrace problem notifications on your Slack channel with your custom message.

-The Slack Incoming Webhook URL created by the Slack Admin is specific to a single user, and a single channel.
-If an existing web hook is tied to an account that is no longer active, the web hook URL will no be valid and the integration will be broken and no longer sent messages to the Slack Channel.
-This might be the case when you have a working web hook URL and an account is removed from Slack.
-If this occurs the Slack Admin will need to regenerate a new web hook URL using a valid account and a valid channel.
-Once a new URL is regenerated, you will need to update the web hook URL in Dynatrace and test the connection.
+The Slack Incoming Webhook URL created by the Slack admin is specific to a single user and a single channel.
+If an existing webhook is tied to an account that is no longer active, the webhook URL will be invalid, the integration will be broken, and you will no longer receive messages on that Slack channel.
+This could be the case when you have a working webhook URL and an account is removed from Slack.
+If this occurs, the Slack admin will need to generate a new webhook URL using a valid account and channel.
+Once a new URL is generated, update the webhook URL in Dynatrace and test the connection.